harishdurga/laravel-video-chat/README.md

 #### Run Websocket Server:

 Run `php artisan websockets:serve` to start the websocket server.
-I use supervisor to manage the websocket server Here is my configuration for reference:
+I use supervisor to manage the websocket server.
+Here is my configuration for reference:

 ```bash